Top 10 Motivational Quotes For Students Before Exams

 "Failure is success if we learn from it" - Malcolm Forbes

-What a dreaded word (failure!) to begin a list of motivational quotes for exams you might think.
+What a dreaded word (failure) to begin a list of motivational quotes for exams you might think!
 Well, coming from none other than the publisher of the Forbes magazine, it certainly means a lot.
-And, this exam season, if you are worried that your child is stressed out and filled with anxiety, let these inspirational and motivational quotes for students help her to study hard.
-For, they will certainly lift up her spirits and boost her confidence.
+And, this exam season, if you are worried that your child is stressed out and filled with anxiety, let these inspirational and motivational quotes for students lift up her spirits and boost her confidence.
+Read on and have your pick from this list of motivational quotes for exams.

 1. You can do